stefanalytical/louisville-ev-locations/README.md

 This project was created using Python 3.10.
 If you need to download or update Python, you can do so on their [website](https://www.python.org/downloads/).

 1. First, clone the repository: [louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) and save it to your machine using the command prompt.
-Navigate to the[louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) directory.
+Navigate to the [louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) directory.

 2. A virtual environment is required to run the program.
 Creation and activation will depend on the system you are using.
 Using the command prompt: